 The bill S.57 aims to reauthorize the Standard Offer Program in Vermont, which facilitates the awarding of contracts for the construction of new renewable energy generation projects.
 Key amendments include changes to eligibility criteria for standard offers, increasing the cumulative capacity limit from 127.5 MW to 227.5 MW, and adjusting the annual capacity increases.
-The annual increase will be set at 5 MW for the first three years, 7.5 MW for the next three years, 10 MW for the following years, and then 20 MW starting in 2026.
-Additionally, the bill introduces a new provision for solar-only allocations, mandating that beginning April 1, 2026, new standard offer awards will be allocated specifically to solar, wind, and hydroelectric power plants, with a designated portion for community solar projects.
+The annual increase will start at 5 MW for the first three years, rise to 7.5 MW for the next three years, and then increase to 20 MW starting April 1, 2026.
+Additionally, the bill introduces a new section that allocates awards specifically for solar, wind, and hydroelectric power plants, with a designated capacity for community solar projects.

 Statutes affected: